BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 OK, but how do we take an input to the program, if the environment is nodejs?

-To keep things nice and tidy, let's qorry about commandline arguments.
+To keep things nice and tidy, let's use commandline arguments.
 We will cover the stdin when we are done with **async/await**.
 Commandline arguments are just the strings you passed into terminal when invoking a command.
 In nodejs, we can access this vector using `process.argv` object.
 So when executing a